Skip to content

 The hardest problem: making crediting effortless.

-The tracklist editor is OHR's most complex UI — a waveform-synced, step-by-step tool that turns a 2-hour mix into a fully credited, linked tracklist.
+The hardest problem was making crediting feel like part of the listening experience, not admin work.
+The tracklist editor is OHR's most complex UI, a waveform-synced tool that turns a 2-hour mix into a fully credited, linked tracklist.

 Waveform sync